-The luxury sales business mainly relies on Wuzhong Pawnshop and Huifang Supply Chain as entities to carry out its business.
-Wuzhong Pawnshop, established in 1999 with a registered capital of RMB1,000 million, is a wholly-owned subsidiary of the Company by virtue of the Contractual Arrangements.
-Wuzhong Pawnshop is the largest pawnshop in Mainland China and the main sales platform of luxury sales business for enterprises.
-Huifang Supply Chain, established in 2018 with a registered capital of RMB400 million, is an indirect wholly-owned subsidiary of the Company and the main sales platform of luxury sales business for customers.
+The luxury sales business mainly relies on Wuzhong Pawnshop and Huirong Culture as entities to carry out its business.
+Wuzhong Pawnshop, established in 1999 with a registered capital of RMB1,000 million, is an indirect wholly-owned subsidiary of the Company by virtue of the Contractual Arrangements.
+Wuzhong Pawnshop is the largest pawnshop in Mainland China and the main sales platform of luxury sales business.
+Huirong Culture, established in 2022 with a registered capital of RMB1 million, is an indirect wholly-owned subsidiary of the Company.

-In 2021, with the help of the Company's popularity and business experience in the pawnshop industry and on the basis of the original sales of pawn products, the Company built some pawnshops into influential comprehensive luxury service platforms offering luxury pawn, maintenance, recycling and consignment services, integrating financial services and retail.
+With the help of the Company's popularity and business experience in the pawnshop industry and on the basis of the original sales of pawn products, the Company built some pawnshops into influential comprehensive luxury service platforms offering luxury pawn, maintenance, recycling and consignment services, integrating financial services and retail.
 The operation area is mainly in Suzhou.
 The target customers are mainly luxury retailers and individual consumers.